2022 Tim Hortons Brier: Summary

 Brad Gushue's Wild Card #1 rink continued to roll in the semifinal, despite playing with just three players, beating Team Canada 9–3.
 Defence played a role early in the game, with both teams trading singles in the first two ends, and blanking the third.
 In the fourth, Gushue made a draw under a centre guard, forcing Bottcher to make a tap for a single to take a 2–1 lead.
 Bottcher was wide with a runback attempt in the fifth, allowing Gushue to draw for three.
 In the sixth, Bottcher was forced to take a single, after his first stone picked, but made a run back double-takeout to score one point.
-Bottcher came up light with hist last shot in the seventh end, allowing Gushue to draw to score another three points.
+Bottcher came up light with his last shot in the seventh end, allowing Gushue to draw to score another three points.
 Gushue stole two more points in the eighth before Team Bottcher conceded the game.
 The win advanced Gushue to the final to play Alberta, skipped by Kevin Koe.

 The final between Koe's Alberta rink and Gushue's Wild Card team started as a struggle for both teams.
 Gushue's normal second Brett Gallant, who was throwing stones four through six on the still shorthanded team, flashed a hit in the second end, leading to a score of two for Alberta.
 Alberta third B. J. Neufeld rubbed on guards on both of his shots, which led to a three-ender for Gushue in the third.
 After a blank end, Koe made a tap for two to take a 4–3 lead after five ends.
 In the sixth end, Koe missed on a triple takeout attempt, hitting just one rock, which led to a Gushue draw for three to take a 6–4 lead.
 In the seventh, Gushue failed to bury his rock on a hit-and-roll attempt, allowing Koe a hit for two to tie the game.
 Koe forced Gushue to a single in eight, but Gushue responded with a steal of one in the ninth after Koe came up short on a draw, to go up 8–6.
 In the tenth end, following a successful raise takeout by Gushue, Koe could only hit for two on his last shot to tie the game, forcing an extra end without hammer.
 In the extra end, Gushue had a hit and stay against two to win the game, and his fourth career Brier.
 It was the last Brier for the Koe rink, as they plan on breaking up after the season.